 My Keyboard Chair

 I wanted my hands be in the most natural/relaxed position.
 When I let my hands relax, they hang down at the sides of my chair, angled inward at about 45 degrees.
-I decided to mount my keyboard there, where my hands hang down.
+I decided to mount my keyboard there, precisely where my hands hang at rest.

 I mounted my DataHand to an office chair by removing the arm rests, and attaching the keyboard halves with some sturdy steel pipe strapping.
-I lengthened the connection between the two halves of the keyboard using a short 15-pin serial cable.
-This works well, but unfortunately I now cannot just pick up and work from anywhere (coffee shops, etc.).
-I'm locked into my custom chair!
+I lengthened the cable connection between the two halves of the keyboard using a short length of 15-pin serial cable.

-The DataHand sells their own chair — the DataChair.
-With the DataChair, the keyboard halves can only be mounted on the armrests.
-This chair costs $1600!
+The DataHand company once sold their own chair — the "DataChair" — an ordinary office chair with DataHand keyboard halves mounted on the armrests.
+They offered this special chair for $1600!

 I was lucky to be able to take time off from work to get started with the DataHand.
 (I type for a living.)
 I put away my old keyboard so I wouldn't be tempted to use it.
 Then, it took me about two weeks to stop being completely useless typing on the DataHand.
 After a few weeks, I could respond to emails (slowly).
 After a month of practice, I was more or less back to normal with my work.
 As the DataHand is almost a QWERTY keyboard, typing simple text (just letters of the alphabet) is fairly easy to learn.
 It was the function keys, numbers, and punctuation that were difficult to master.